December 23, 1969 - March 1970 • Songs recorded during this session appear on McCartney

 Back in London in late December, Paul began recording new material using the Studer.
 Although he wasn’t consciously setting out to make a solo album at first, he became increasingly immersed in the process.
 The sessions were kept private, with only a few people aware of his work — among them Beatles assistant Mal Evans.

-The songs recorded for “McCartney” were a mix of leftover material from the Beatles era — such as “Teddy Boy,” “Junk,” and “Hot As Sun” — and new compositions either recently written in Scotland — like “The Lovely Linda” and “That Would Be Something” — or made on the spot.
+The songs recorded for “McCartney” were a mix of leftover material from the Beatles era — such as “Teddy Boy,” “Junk,” and “Hot As Sun” — and new compositions either recently written in Scotland — like “The Lovely Linda” and “That Would Be Something” — or created spontaneously.

-Unlike the meticulously documented sessions at EMI Studios, where every take was logged in detail, the informal, home-recorded nature of “McCartney“ means that no comprehensive records were kept.
-As a result, it is unknown how many takes Paul recorded for each song.
-His typical approach involved laying down a basic track on one of the four available tracks of the Studer J37 tape recorder, then building the arrangement by overdubbing additional parts onto the remaining tracks.
+Unlike the meticulously documented sessions at EMI Studios, where every take was logged in detail, the informal, home-recorded nature of “McCartney“ meant no comprehensive records were kept.
+Paul’s typical approach involved laying down a basic track on one of the four available tracks of the Studer J37 tape recorder, then building the arrangement by overdubbing additional parts onto the remaining tracks.

 When the Studer 4 track was installed at home, this was the first song I recorded, to test the machine.
 On the first track was vocal and guitar, second – another acoustic guitar – then overdubbed hand slaps on a book, and finally bass.
 Written in Scotland, the song is a trailer to the full song which will be recorded in the future.